-The Buffer to Main Memory Page Program without Built-In Erase command allows data that is stored in the Buffer to be written into a pre-erased page in the main memory array.
+The Buffer to Main Memory Page Program without Built-In Erase command allows data that is stored in one of the SRAM buffers to be written into a pre-erased page in the main memory array.
 It is necessary that the page in main memory to be written be previously erased in order to avoid programming errors.

-To perform a Buffer to Main Memory Page Program without Built-In Erase using the optional DataFlash-L page size (264 bytes), an opcode of 88h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine dummy bits.
+To perform a Buffer to Main Memory Page Program without Built-In Erase using the optional DataFlash-L page size (528 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be written, and 10 dummy bits.

-To perform a Buffer to Main Memory Page Program using the default page size (256 bytes), an opcode 88h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) that specify the page in the main memory to be written, and eight dummy bits.
+To perform a Buffer to Main Memory Page Program using the default page size (512 bytes), an opcode of 88h for Buffer 1 or 89h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be written, and nine dummy bits.

-When a low-to-high transition occurs on the CS pin, the device will program the data stored in the Buffer into the specified page in the main memory.
+When a low-to-high transition occurs on the \overline{CS} pin, the device will program the data stored in the appropriate buffer into the specified page in the main memory.
 The page in main memory that is being programmed must have been previously erased using one of the erase commands (Page Erase, Block Erase, Sector Erase, or Chip Erase).
-The programming of the page is internally self-timed and should take place in a maximum time of t_p.
+The programming of the page is internally self-timed and should take place in a maximum time of t_P.
 During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.